DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Jacob_Ormen.markdown

 of Search,* New York, NY and Oxon, UK: Routledge, 2013.

-Iorga, Catalina, ‘Erik Borra and René König Show Google Search Perspectives on 9/11’, Institute of Network Culture, 11 November 2013, http://networkcultures.org/wpmu/query/2013/11/11/erik-borra-and-rene-konig-google-search-perspectives-on-911/.
+Iorga, Catalina, ‘Erik Borra and René König Show Google Search Perspectives on 9/11’, Institute of Network Cultures, 11 November 2013, http://networkcultures.org/wpmu/query/2013/11/11/erik-borra-and-rene-konig-google-search-perspectives-on-911/.

 Jensen, Klaus Bruhn.
-‘Meta-Media and Meta-Communication-Revisiting the Concept of Genre in the Digital Media Environment’, *MedieKultur.
+‘Meta-Media and Meta-Communication: Revisiting the Concept of Genre in the Digital Media Environment’, *MedieKultur.
 Journal of Media and Communication Research* 51 (2011): 8-21.